 The skin automatically heals once it gets injured.
 However, as an injured skin heals, some scarring occurs.
 There are several types of scars, and one of them is known as a keloid.
-A keloid is a skin abnormality that can be removed safely through our latest keloid treatment.
-You may wonder what a keloid is and how a person can get rid of it.
-This blog post explains what keloid is and how it can be removed.
-If you want to learn more about keloids, this topic is for you.
+A keloid is a thick raised scar that can be removed safely through the latest keloid treatment.
+If you wonder what a keloid is and how a person can get rid of it, this blog post is for you.

-- Wearing Silicone Sheets: Wearing gel or silicone sheets can be done to flatten the keloid.
+- Silicone Sheets: Wearing gel or silicone sheets can flatten the keloid.
 They are as effective as retinoid creams.

-- Surgical Removal: As its name suggests, this option considers cutting the keloid.
-It is true that most keloids come back after surgical removal.
+- Surgical Removal: As the name suggests, this option considers removing the keloid surgically.
+However, most keloids tend to come back after surgical removal.

 - Pressure Treatment: This technique is used after the surgical removal of a keloid.
-Here, some pressure is exerted on the area after cutting the keloid.
+During the procedure, some pressure is exerted on the area after cutting the keloid.
 The reduced blood supply helps reduce the likelihood of the keloid coming back.